Divvy Homes secures $110M Series C to help renters become homeowners – TechCrunch

 Despite all the headaches that come with it, homeownership is still the American dream for many.

-Divvy Homes – a startup that is out to help more people realize that dream by buying a house and renting it back to them while they build equity – has just closed on $110 million in Series C funding.
-Tiger Global Management led the round, which also saw participation from a slew of other investors including GGV Capital, Moore Specialty Credit, JAWS Ventures, and existing backers such as a16z.
-The latest financing brings Divvy’s total debt and equity raised since its 2017 inception to over $500 million with about one-third of that raised in equity and two-thirds in debt.
+Divvy Homes — a startup that is out to help more people realize that dream by buying a house and renting it back to them while they build equity — has just closed on $110 million in Series C funding.
+Tiger Global Management led the round, which also saw participation from a slew of other investors, including GGV Capital, Moore Specialty Credit, JAWS Ventures and existing backers such as a16z.
+The latest financing brings Divvy’s total debt and equity raised since its 2017 inception to over $500 million, with about one-third of that raised in equity and two-thirds in debt.

 The startup last raised $43 million in Series B funding from the likes of Affirm CEO Max Levchin and homebuilder Lennar (via its venture arm), among others.
-In fact, Divvy – which was co-founded by Adena Hefets, Nick Clark and Alex Klarfeld. – was incubated in Levchin’s startup studio HVF.
+In fact, Divvy — which was co-founded by Adena Hefets, Nick Clark and Alex Klarfeld — was incubated in Levchin’s startup studio HVF.

-Mortgage rates dropped to historic laws in 2020, driven by the COVID-19 pandemic.
+Mortgage rates dropped to historic lows in 2020, driven by the COVID-19 pandemic.
 Instead of making it easier to buy a home, many banks actually tightened underwriting requirements for approvals, said Divvy CEO Hefets.
 So while lenders were busier than ever, much of that volume was driven by people who already owned homes refinancing with the lower rates.

 Like most companies, Divvy was initially unsure as to how the pandemic would impact its business.
-But as the year went on – and the whole world spent more time at home than ever, the company only saw increased demand.
+But as the year went on — and the whole world spent more time at home than ever — the company only saw increased demand.

 “We actually paused home buying for March and April and just kind of stood still waiting to see what would happen to the world,” Hefets said.
 “And when it felt like the world became stable again, we said, ‘Okay, let’s get back out there.’ ”

-Ultimately, over the course of 2020, Divvy expanded operations from 8 to 16 total markets and financed five times as many homes as it had in pre-pandemic times.
+Ultimately, over the course of 2020, Divvy expanded operations from eight to 16 total markets and financed five times as many homes as it had in pre-pandemic times.
 It also worked with its existing customers by offering flexibility and rent relief in the way of waived late fees and flexible payment scheduling, for example.

 “Mortgages were harder to get yet we were seeing this mad rush of people who wanted to move out of multifamily and downtown areas,” Hefets recalls.
 “So while traditional financing dried up, we saw a really good tailwind for our business.”